Cheese & Prosciutto-Stuffed Chicken

-- Flatten chicken breasts to 1/4-in. thickness; spread 2 tablespoons cream cheese down the center of each.
+- Preheat oven to 350°.
+Flatten chicken breasts to 1/4-in. thickness; spread 2 tablespoons cream cheese down the center of each.
 Top with one slice of prosciutto, 1 tablespoon of tomatoes and two basil leaves.
 Roll up and tuck in ends; secure with toothpicks.

 - In a large skillet, brown chicken in oil in batches.
-Place seam side down in a greased 11-in. x 7-in. baking dish.
-Bake, uncovered, at 350° for 35-40 minutes or until a meat thermometer reads 170°.
+Place seam side down in a greased 11x7-in. baking dish.
+Bake, uncovered, 35-40 minutes or until a thermometer reads 165°.

 Delicious.
 The only thing I changed is added a minced garlic clove to the sauce.
 Thanks for the scrumptious and easy recipe!

 Am I reading the description wrong?
 It says "....a yummy blue cheese sauce" but the actual directions call for "gorgonzola cheese". .
 This recipe sounds amazing but I am allergic to gorgonzola cheese can I substitute blue cheese for it in the sauce?